We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Sinkage and durability are big concerns for some sleepers drawn to foam mattresses, and understandably so.
 But we don’t envision any sinkage with this mattress — we think it will be durable over the long haul.

 Like many bed-in-a-box mattresses, the Purple contains a couple of layers of foam.
-The bottom two layers are comprised of polyurethane foam.
+The bottom two layers comprise polyurethane foam.
 The bottom layer gives the bed its foundation and support, while the middle layer is a little thinner and designed to absorb pressure.

 The material is patented by the founders of Purple, one of which is an actual rocket scientist.
 This 2-inch top layer is laid out in a grid formation.